vk3690/userMangemnt/README.md

 request body

 {
-    "username":"Angel",
-    "password":"vikas"
+    "username": "Angel",
+    "password": "vikas"
 }

 Response

-Response will be JWT token
+The response will be JWT token

 ## GET - fetch/{username} ( accesible for ADMIN user)

-request body: with JWT token and username
+request body:  JWT token in the header and username

 Response

 {
-    "username":"Angel",
-    "password":"vikas"
+    "username": "Angel",
+    "password" :"vikas"
 }

 ## PUT - /update/user

-User password can be updated
+The user password can be updated

 request body

 {
-    "username":"Angel",
-    "password":"vikas"
+    "username": "Angel",
+    "password": "vikas"
 }

 Response

-The
-password has been updated
+  The password has been updated

-## PUT - /update/userRole ( accesible for ADMIN user)
+## PUT - /update/userRole ( Accesible for ADMIN user)

 request body